 No literally, this NEEDS to be on the list of how NOT to diet.
 There are so many amazing ways to track your daily progress.
 You can keep a handwritten book with workouts, calories in, calories out, your weight, etc. You can download an app.
 You can wear a watch that tracks your caloric expenditure.

-You can also, go absolutely insane.
-Follow me here; if on Monday you burned 1350 calories, but on Tuesday you burned 1120, many of us so concerned with our appearance will feel GUILTY they did not burn as much on Tuesday as they did on Monday.
+You can also, go absolutely bat sh!t.
+If on Monday you burned 1350 calories, but on Tuesday you burned 1120, many of us so concerned with our appearance will feel GUILTY they did not burn as much on Tuesday as they did on Monday.
 Most will begin to obsess over the numbers, and then small things like eating just 2oz of chicken over your plan or 2-3 more almonds become a cause for guilt, and in extreme cases, can cause an eating disorder.
 If you eliminate all food groups other than protein, you’ll feel horrible guilt when you eat just a spoon of rice.
 If you normally do three hours of cardio but you slept in or got sick or had an emergency and could only do two, you will stress out about it.

 This isn’t a marathon, this is a long commitment – to be healthy, to be fit, and it’s OKAY to take a step back and just allow yourself to LIVE.

 For about 2 years that I was competing and prepping every holiday I spent in my apartment, alone, with some chicken and black beans.
 Every birthday I spent at the gym doing back as a gift to myself.
 I didn’t see family.
 I didn’t see friends.
 I missed wedding, birthdays, celebrations and ultimately, I missed out on memories.
 I pushed absolutely everyone away to achieve my goals.

 I thought that was commitment.
 I thought that was dedication.
 I was so flipping wrong.